The unknown of life after surgery.

 Coming to terms

 In the past three years, chronic pain from osteoarthritis dictated Ari’s involvement in sports, as much as he had fought so hard to push through it.
 He let go of basketball and surfing first.
-Next, he played ultimate frisbee on sand, but these changes didn’t prove to be any kinder on his body.
+Next, he moved to playing ultimate frisbee on sand.
+But these changes didn’t prove to be any kinder on his body.

-Trying desperately to hold on to his active life, he continued to swim, run and play hockey.
+Still trying to hold on to his active life, he continued to swim, run, and play hockey.
 But by the spring of 2019, Ari couldn’t run a mile in a straight line.

 He finally opened up to a hockey teammate about the seriousness of his hip problems.
 Without knowing it, his friend of over 15 years revealed that he had his hip replaced several years prior.
 He told Ari that he regretted not doing it sooner.
 That was the push Ari needed to see a surgeon and get serious about a hip replacement.

 Ari made the appointment, now coming from a place of acceptance.
 Updated imaging showed the cartilage in his left hip joint had dwindled to 1mm—basically bone on bone contact.
 His right hip is trending in the same direction and will also need to be replaced.

 Ari finally made the decision to get his left hip replaced with surgery scheduled over the 2019 holiday school break.
 The surgeon said he would need two months of recovery time, but Ari tried to bargain for two weeks.
 In the end, following doctor’s orders will improve the success of the surgery and reduce the odds of complications.
 His surgeon reinforced that a hip replacement is designed to help him walk without pain, not to turn him back into the athlete he once was.